donny/linnet/README.md

 # linnet

-Linnet is a small Python script for [Scroll Bot](https://shop.pimoroni.com/products/scroll-bot-pi-zero-w-project-kit) that displays current time and weather observation data using [OpenWeatherMap](http://openweathermap.org).
+Linnet is a small Python script for [Scroll Bot](https://shop.pimoroni.com/products/scroll-bot-pi-zero-w-project-kit) that displays current time and [weather](http://openweathermap.org) observation data using [PyOWM](https://github.com/csparpa/pyowm).

 ### Background

-This project is part of [52projects](https://donny.github.io/52projects/) and the new stuff that I learn through this project: [Scroll Bot](https://shop.pimoroni.com/products/scroll-bot-pi-zero-w-project-kit) and [OpenWeatherMap](http://openweathermap.org).
+This project is part of [52projects](https://donny.github.io/52projects/) and the new stuff that I learn through this project: [Scroll Bot](https://shop.pimoroni.com/products/scroll-bot-pi-zero-w-project-kit) and [PyOWM](https://github.com/csparpa/pyowm).

 ### Scroll Bot